nikithad14/Scilab-control-system-toolbox-development-functions/db2mag/db2mag.md

 # db2mag
+## Description
+- The db2mag function converts the given value in db into magnitude.
+- The number of arguments passed must be equal to 1.
+- The input must be real and can be of any form i.e. single input, 1D array or a matrix.
 ## Calling Sequence
-      mag = db2mag(db)
+`mag = db2mag(db)`
 ## Parameters
-      db - A scalar, 1D array or a M*N matrix.Must be real.
+`db` - A scalar, 1D array or a M*N matrix.Must be real.
-## Description
-      The db2mag function converts the given value in db into magnitude.
-      The number of arguments passed must be equal to 1.
-      The input must be real and can be of any form i.e. single input, 1D array or a matrix.

 # Examples
 ## 1
       db = 1;